-During the three months ended July 31, 2023 and 2022, the Company paid an affiliate of a board member \$9,000 and \$9,000, respectively, for consulting services unrelated to his duty as a board member.
+During both the three months ended July 31, 2024 and 2023, the Company paid an affiliate of a Board member \$9,000 for consulting services unrelated to his duty as a Board member.

-As of July 31, 2023, \$0 was due to this related party.
+Such amounts are included in general and administrative expenses in the accompanying condensed consolidated statements of operations.
+As of July 31, 2024, \$0 was due to this related party.